dylanbarrett-analytics/nba-2024-25-utilizing-roles/README.md

 For USG% and PRA, reference points were needed so role sizes and output could be properly evaluated.

-Using Basketball-Reference, per-game and advanced season-level statistics were loaded from the **previous 5 seasons (2019-20 through 2023-24)**.
-All of this data was cleaned, merged, and combined into one DataFrame.
+Using Basketball-Reference, both per-game and advanced season-level statistics were loaded from the **previous 5 seasons (2019-20 through 2023-24)**.
+This was cleaned, merged, and combined into one DataFrame.

 ---

 ## **Notebook 04: Calculating All-Star Baselines (USG% and PRA)**

 The historical data from Notebook 03 was then filtered so that it **only** included season statistics from **all-stars**.
+The goal was to eventually compare current players' statistics with these historical all-star players' statistics.

 For the previous five seasons, the **average USG% was 29.3%** and the **average PRA was 37.8 points + rebounds + assists**.